tjungND/caoe-cerberus-query/docs/README.md

 ### Private Segmented Membership Test (PSMT)

 Private Segmented Membership Test refers to a functionality where there exist two or more parties known as senders and a single party known as the receiver.
-Each of the senders hold a private set of *items* and receiver holds a single item.
-Using PSMT, receiver can check if the single item is present in the privaet set of *items* without revealing anything to the senders.
+Each of the senders hold a private set of *items*, and the receiver holds a single item.
+Using PSMT, the receiver can check if a single item is present in the private set of *items* without revealing anything to the senders.
 We use the terminology *sender* and *receiver* to denote the two parties in the PSMT protocol: the senders send the result to the receiver.

 ## How PSMT Works